Meet the Team

 PNTB’s family resource program coordinator provides after-care and support to all donor families in Oregon, SW Washington and Western Idaho.
 She facilitates communication between families of donor patients and their recipients and works with interested donor family members to promote donation.
 In addition, she oversees the Donor Family Advisory Committee and donor family recognition ceremonies throughout PNTB’s service area.

 Family Resource Program CoordinatorBefore joining PNTB in July 2004 as the Family Resource Coordinator, Rebecca was a medical social worker at a hospice in Washington County.
 “I feel privileged to work with extraordinary donor families and to honor the lives of exceptional men, women, and children who have given the gift of organ donation to someone who is gravely ill.”
-Hiking with her dog, spending time with friends and family, and riding her horse are Rebecca’s top three favorite things to do.
+Riding her horse, eating, and hiking are Rebecca’s top three favorite things to do.

 Executive DirectorMike joined PNTB as Executive Director in the fall of 1991.
 He arrived with direct organ procurement experience and additional experience in critical care, social services, and community health and education.
 He holds undergraduate degrees in comparative religion and nursing, post graduate training in group therapy, a master of science in management and systems, and CPTC certified since 1990.